I see a variant of this discussion come up a lot on social media and forums. Many have not heard of EMH or even index funds.

-The discussion starts with “should I invest in xyz mutual fund? – the performance has been great lately”.
-Then someone else chimes in and recommends their own mutual fund that has done great lately.
+The discussion starts with, “should I invest in XYZ mutual fund? – the performance has been great lately”.
+Then someone else chimes in and recommends their mutual fund that has done great lately.
 Someone then states that they would gladly pay the management fee of 2% because the fund returned 23% last year.

 It doesn’t get better from there.

-- 8 The largest funds in existence are LOW-COST INDEX FUNDS:
+- The largest funds in existence are low-cost index funds

 I take my knowledge for granted.
-The knowledge I have accumulated over the past 15 years.
-I cringe when I see someone ask about a hot new mutual fund that has had a great performance last year.
-I shouldn’t cringe though.
+The experience I have accumulated over the past 15 years.
+I cringe when I see someone ask about a hot new mutual fund that has had an excellent performance last year.
+I shouldn’t cringe, though.
 I should explain to them why the hot mutual fund may not be so hot.

-This is exactly what I recently did.
-Or tried to anyway.
+This is what I recently did.
+Or I tried to anyway.

 Here are my sources – Well, a few anyway.
 It’s a pretty big mountain.